Citation, DOI & article data

 - type C: dural shunts between meningeal branches of the external carotid artery and cavernous sinus

-- type D: type B + type C
+- type D: type B and type C combined

 Direct (Barrow type A)